 - PN Nomination – 600 points.

-Instead of waiting for your invitation in every upcoming draw, the smarter course of action is to work towards improving your CRS score.
+Instead of waiting for your invitation in every upcoming draw, the smarter course of action is to work towards research on how to increase your CRS score and improving it indeed.
 It brings you up in the pool and makes you one of the high-ranked candidates with much better chances of immigration.
 If you really commit to it, you can boost your CRS scores significantly.
 Here are some tips to help you make your case strong.

 Thorough Knowledge of CRS

-For instance, having a sibling in Canada doesn’t only apply to the applicant, but also their spouse/partner.
-The relationship can be through adoption, marriage, blood or partnership.
+For instance, having a sibling in Canada doesn’t only apply to the applicant, but also to their spouse/partner.
+The relationship can be through adoption, marriage, blood, or partnership.
 Just prove the authenticity and you can top up your scores by 15 points.

-If you can hold off your application to make your case strong, you can improve your points in a number of ways.
-Firstly, you can get more work experience which improves scores in the skills transferability combinations.
+You can plan to increase your CRS score strategically.
+If you can hold off your application to make your case strong, you can improve your CRS points in a number of ways.
+Firstly, you can get more work experience which improves CRS scores in the skills transferability combinations.
 This is especially beneficial for those who are working in Canada on a work permit under temporary visa, as Canadian work experience warrants more points that really help bring your scores up.

 Accompanying Spouse/Common-Law Partner